Original posting January 2007

 Course and Prognosis

-Adverse reactions to drugs (ARDs) are broadly divided into predictable (related to pharmacologic actions of the drug in otherwise normal individuals) and unpredictable reactions (related to individual’s immunological response and, on occasion, to genetic differences in susceptible patients).
+Adverse drug reactions (ADRs) are broadly divided into predictable (related to pharmacologic actions of the drug in otherwise normal individuals) and unpredictable reactions (related to individual’s immunological response and, on occasion, to genetic differences in susceptible patients).
 Drug allergy is a type of unpredictable reaction.

 "Nonallergic hypersensitivity reactions" refer to ADRs that are not immunologically mediated.